Apicurio/apicurio.github.io/_posts/2021-05-28-registry-security.md

 ![Configure Apicurio Registry Auth_Properties](/images/guides/registry-auth-properties-config.png)

-The first property that you will need to use is `AUTH_ENABLED`.
+The first property that you must set is `AUTH_ENABLED`.
 You will need to set it to true to enable the integration.
 The second property you need to set is the Keycloak server url `KEYCLOAK_URL`.
 We provide some sensible defaults for most of the configuration, but please, note that you can customize most of them by using environment variables.

 ### Role based authorization

-To enable roles, you need to set the `ROLES_ENABLED` propert to `true`.
+To enable roles, you need to set the `ROLES_ENABLED` property to `true`.

 ![Configure Apicurio Registry Auth_Properties](/images/guides/registry-auth-http-paths-config.png)

 Of course, if you enable roles in Apicurio Registry, you will also need to create them in Keycloak.
-You need to create them as Realm roles.
+You must create them as Realm roles.
 The default roles expected by Apicurio Registry are `sr-admin`, `sr-developer`, and `sr-readonly`.
 When you enable roles, this will result in some HTTP paths and operations available just for certain roles.
-You have the full configuration in the image above but, essentially, there will be some operations like those around rules, logs levels etc that are restricted to the admin role.
+You have the full configuration in the image above, but there are some operations like those around rules, logs levels, and so on that are restricted to the admin role.
-The developer role will be able to perform most of the operations and, obviously, the read-only role will be able just to read artifacts.
+The developer role can perform most of the operations, and the read-only role can read or search artifacts.

 ### Creator-only authorization option

 Finally, you also have the option to restrict certain operations just to the creator of the artifact.
 To do so, you need to set the environment variable `AUTHZ_ENABLED` to `true`.

-Last, but not least, as always, we still have a lot of things to do!
+Last, but not least, we still have a lot of things to do!
 As always, you can see the stuff we're tracking by viewing the [GitHub issues](https://github.com/Apicurio/apicurio-registry/issues) for the project.

 If you find bugs or want to request a new feature, that's a great place to start!